kuehnd96/marine/Diary.md

 ### Come along as I plan, design, implement, and support software for my most ambitious side project yet

+9/8/2021

+I have done little to nothing on this project since my last entry in this diary.
+I had 5 days off for Labor Day weekend and I took a break from screens for the whole time.
+I love computers and coding but I need a break from them from them at rare times.
+These days I only have a little time each week to work on this side project but I am determined to keep the momentum going.

 8/28/2021

 I have created my milestones, planned my environments, and I have a growing list of high-level issues that need to be broken down and entered into GitHub.
 I am wearing my project manager hat this Saturday night.